StrawWagen/termhunter/README.md

     (Flat reskins with no real custom behaviour)

 This project is a highly modified, optimized version of [this nextbot base](https://github.com/ShadowBonnieRUS/GMOD-SB_Advanced_Nextbots_Base)
+The terminator model shipped with this, comes from [this fantastic addon!](https://steamcommunity.com/workshop/filedetails/?id=488823530)
+(I only compressed some of the textures!)

 ## Convars
 ```